min69u/Reforestation/README.md

-## What do you call a bear with no teeth?
-A gummy bear!
+## How do locomotives know where they're going?
+Lots of training